Lay Licensed Ministries

 Nominees must:

-• Be a baptized member of The Episcopal Church in good standing
+- Be a confirmed member of The Episcopal Church in good standing

-• Demonstrate a basic understanding of Anglican theology, history, and practices through a Catechesis course, Education for Ministry, Fundamentals of Our Faith series at Bexley Seabury Seminary, or other academic or practical experience
+- Demonstrate a basic understanding of Anglican theology, history, and practices through individual formation with a priest or deacon in your community, a Catechesis course, Education for Ministry, Fundamentals of Our Faith series at Bexley Seabury Seminary, or other academic or practical experience

-• Provide a letter of recommendation from a priest and a letter of recommendation from a member of the nominee’s faith community
+- Provide a letter of recommendation from a priest

 Requirements for Lay Preachers: